Unified.to

 Event-driven pipelines

-These pipelines rely on webhooks or message queues to push updates whenever data changes.
+These rely on webhooks or message queues to push updates whenever data changes.

-These pipelines allow applications to respond instantly to changes without polling.
+These pipelines allow systems to react instantly without polling.

 Real-Time Data Pipelines vs ETL: Key Architectural Differences